4 Mile & 10 Mile Start @ 12 Noon; 2 Mile Starts @ 2pm!

 The RRCA awards championship events at the National, Regional, and State level to RRCA member clubs and events to promote the sport of distance running.
 The Championship Event Series shines a spotlight on well-run events and awards top performing runners.

-If participants would like to run the 2-mile fun run after completing the 4 race they must be registered in both events.
+If participants would like to run the 2 mile fun run after completing the 4 mile race they must be registered in both events.
 For liability and insurance purposes, every participant on the course is required to be registered and have a race bib.

 The weather in March ranges from sunny and warm to overcast and rainy.
 Regardless of conditions the race will not be cancelled due to inclement weather.